 - Easy Route – Easy with stairs leading to a fork with more stairs

 - Hard Route – Easy but no stairs until the main fork in the trail

 The beginning of the trail is the most scenic besides the summit.
 The difficult trail provides a nice canopy of trees and a steep beginning that eventually becomes a gradual climb.
 The easy route makes a wider and less direct route and almost entirely stairs.

 Coming from the difficult route, the second part of the hike is when you hit the trail fork.
 You will see a trail split (including signage) after a bit of a flat section.
 When you see this, go LEFT and follow the stairs up the mountain.
-You will continue on thes stairs and then a few other sections of stairs until you have arrived at the summit.
+You will continue on these stairs and then a few other sections of stairs until you have arrived at the summit.

 YES!
 Finally, the summit.
 For those hiking this trail who are in good physical shape should expect this trail too take about 20 minutes to the summit.
 Maybe even less if you’re moving at a good clip.
-The summit has two different lookout platforms that provide you with some unbelievable views of Marquette and Lake Superior.
+The summit has three different platforms that provide you with some unbelievable views of Marquette and Lake Superior.

 - Hike Time: 20 minutes up and about 10 down

 - Difficulty: Easy

 - Scenery: INCREDIBLE from summit

 - Access: VERY accessible